MaDHouSe79/mh-antihack/README.md

 </p>

 #MH-antihack
-- just a small script to have fun weith the hackers,
+- just a small script to have fun with the hackers,
 - after you are done with the fun, you can crash the hackers FiveM.
+- note, if you use this on a player the player can have a server ban.

 # LICENSE